 - Genome: genetic information encoded in either DNA or RNA

-- Capsid: outer shell made out of proteins
+- Capsid: outer candy coated shell made of proteins

 - Envelope (optional): lipid membrane with an additional layer of proteins outside the capsid

-Viruses are not cells.
-They do not breathe or eat or drink or require energy.
-They are just bits of genetic information and protein that hang around the planet hoping they will get close enough to a living cell to get inside.
+Viruses aren't cells.
+They don't breathe or eat or drink or require energy.
+They're just bits of genetic material and some proteins that hang out waiting to hitch a ride with an unsuspecting host (or hostess).
 The basic (non)life story of every virus is:

 You can see how the computer virus got its name.
 A computer virus silently enters a hard drive just like a real virus.
 It hijacks a computer and uses the computer's own machinery to help it spread.
 Users often don't know they have been infected until they experience the devastating consequences.

-The first virus discovered was the Tobacco Mosaic Virus which was discovered in 1898.
-Today there is an entire field of science dedicated to studying viruses, called virology
+The first virus discovered (we're back to actual viruses, not the IT kind) was the Tobacco Mosaic Virus, which was discovered in 1898.
+Today there's an entire field of science dedicated to studying viruses, called virology.

 Viruses can be found all over the place.
-Some viruses can exist in the environment waiting for a host, but others can barely survive outside a host.
-Viruses can vary in size but they are very itty bitty, even smaller than most bacteria.
+Some viruses can exist in the environment for decades, waiting for a host.
+Others tend to be a bit wimpy, barely surviving outside a host.
+Viruses can vary in size, but they are all very itty bitty, even smaller than most bacteria.
 Think about it.
-They have to be smaller than a cell if they are going to infect it and then replicate inside it.
+They have to be smaller than a cell if they're going to infect it and then replicate inside it.
 Isn't it great when everything makes sense in the world?

-As mentioned previously, most viruses will be killed by the host's immune system without causing any illness.
-Other times, they will successfully infect a host but will not cause an infectious disease…at least it might not right away.
+Now, most viruses will be killed by the host's immune system without causing any illness.
+Sometimes they'll successfully infect a host but won't cause any disease symptoms…at least it might not right away.
 In a latent infection, viruses hibernate and can cause infection years later.

 The way that the virus gets into the host depends on the type of virus and the type of host.
-Many viruses are similar to bacteria and can be picked up from a surface or inhaled when someone coughs or sneezes.
+Lots of viruses can be picked up from a surface, like a table or telephone, or inhaled when someone coughs or sneezes in your general direction.
 In fact, we believe that covering your mouth when you cough or sneeze should count for community service (if you happen to also be helping an elderly person with their groceries while it happens).

 Below is a chart showing different types of viruses and the parts of the body that they typically infect in humans.
 Do you recognize any of these viruses?
 Rabies?
 Herpes?
 Influenza?

-However, viral infections are generally more systemic than bacterial infections.
-This means that the virus affects your entire body.
-We are talking about fatigue and whole body aches rather than just being sore at one place.
-Viruses also tend to cause lower fevers than bacterial infections, BUT these are just some general trends.
+Viral infections tend to be more systemic than bacterial infections, meaning that the virus affects your entire body.
+We're talking about fatigue and whole body aches rather than just being sore at one place.
+Viruses also tend to cause lower fevers than bacterial infections, but these are just some general trends.
 There are bacteria that can spread throughout the body like a tsunami.
 There are also viruses that can cause a fever that is hot, hot, hot.
 Without a chat with your immune cells or a lab test to verify it, there is no way to tell if it is a viral infection or a bacterial infection.